johnbarbic/johnbarbic/_posts/2018-03-03-the-mac-daddy.md

 I’m not sure what right answer is when it comes to placement so this is a way of discovering how we can use micro.blog through the clever use of food porn.

-Awesome.
-So after you post multiple photos through the phone app, you can then edit the post on the web to interject prose in line.
+Awesome!
+So after you post multiple photos through the phone app, you can then edit the post on the web to interject prose inline, that is fantastic.
+So what is a Mac Daddy?

-Step 1
+It begins by getting a plain take and bake cheese pizza, browning about 3/4 pound of ground beef, and then sprinkling that throughout the cheese.
+I also add slices of onion.
+Bake at 425 for 10 minutes.

 <img src="http://www.barbic.com/uploads/2018/4e93f324f0.jpg" width="599" height="600" />

-Step 2
+While the pie is baking, remove the core from an iceberg lettuce...

 <img src="http://www.barbic.com/uploads/2018/032f2dea8a.jpg" width="599" height="600" />

-Step 3
+...and chop that sucker up.

 <img src="http://www.barbic.com/uploads/2018/b34acfc0c9.jpg" width="599" height="600" />

-Step 4
+When the pie is done baking, use Thousand Island dressing to make a nice swirl of yumminess throughout the cheesy beefy oniony crust.
+Then distribute the lettuce and add chopped tomatoes to your liking.
+Add another swirl of Thousand Island to finish it off.

 <img src="http://www.barbic.com/uploads/2018/b3564b1f19.jpg" width="599" height="600" />

-Fin
+The end result is the Mac Daddy.
+So named because it tastes like a better version of a Big Mac.
+It's kid tested and perfect for movie nights.
+Now, wasn't this a fun way to see what you can do with muliple photos in a single post on micro.blog?

 <img src="http://www.barbic.com/uploads/2018/5b3cb60751.jpg" width="600" height="599" />